Async-Event-Interval

 =head1 SYNOPSIS

-A simple event that updates JSON data from a website using a shared scalar
+Here's an example of a simple asynchronous event that fetches JSON data from a

-variable, while allowing the main application to continue running in the
+JSON hashref, while allowing the main application to continue running in the

 foreground.
-Multiple events can be simultaneously used if desired.
+Multiple events can be used simultaneously if desired.

 use warnings;